Church of Our Lady, Amsterdam: History

 The church was founded in 1854 by the Redemptorist Fathers and was designed by architect Theo Molkenboer.
-In 1985 the Redemptorists left the church due to the lack of redemptorist priests.
+In 1985, the Redemptorists left the church due to the lack of redemptorist priests.
 The church was acquired by the Syriac Orthodox Church in the Netherlands and the parish was renamed to Moeder Godskerk (Church of the Mother of God).
-However, the church never closed its doors for the Roman and Surinam Catholic believers.
+The church never closed for the Roman and Surinam Catholic believers.